kcjengr/qtpyvcp/docs/basic_usage.md

 `setup.py` per the instillation instructions._

 To skip the VCP chooser and launch a VCP directly you can specify the name of the desired VCP on the command line.
-For example to launch the Brender VCP:
+For example to launch the Mini VCP:
-`linuxcnc sim/xyz.ini brender`
+`linuxcnc sim/xyz.ini mini`

 ## INI Configuration